dominait/dmit1530/week-007/Readme.md

 * Minify JS
 * Compress images.
 <br/>
- Not only does it give you free asset optimization with a click of a button it also give you the option to prerender you pages.
+ Not only does it give you free asset optimization with a click of a button it also give you the option to prerender you[prerendering pages](https://www.netlify.com/docs/prerendering/) pages.
 Prerendering you pages is something you will definatly want to have turned on especially when developing static sites.
 You can read more about prerednered pages
  [here](https://www.netlify.com/docs/prerendering)

  [prerendering pages](https://www.netlify.com/docs/prerendering/)